pyRiemann/pyRiemann-qiskit/doc/installing.rst

 If you use a zsh shell, you need to write `pip install -e .\[docs,tests\]`.
 If you do not know what zsh is, you could use the above command.

+You may check that the package was correctly installed by starting a python shell and writing:

+``import pyriemann_qiskit``

 Dependencies
 ~~~~~~~~~~~~